A while back, I toyed with the idea of starting a second blog. To be specific, I thought about starting a travel blog.

-Of course this can swing to the other extreme as well.
-Seeing how people with incredible wealth live can be quite the eye opener.
+Of course, this can swing to the other extreme as well.
+Seeing how people with incredible wealth live can be quite an eye-opener.

 2. Meeting new people

-Whether they are locals, fellow travelers or romantic interests, meeting people is by far one of the incredible things about travelling.
+Whether they are locals, fellow travelers or romantic interests, meeting people is by far one of the incredible things about traveling.

 Related post – How to Meet People When You Travel

 3. Experiencing new cultures